What do you think is pain?

 Dr Jonathan Kuttner

-has written an excellent book 'You pain free'.
+has written an excellent book 'Life After Pain'.
 I think this is the best explanation of central sensitisation I have heard in 17 years of research.
 He writes about how we can have pain from actual tissue damage then we can get secondary sensations that ramp up our initial pain.
 We can reduce this 'ramping up' of pain and other odd sensations.

 He divides pain into 3 types: Hotline, Reactive and Autonomic.
 The following is a VERY brief summary of these...